 (ecology) The ecosystem of the Earth regarded as a self-regulating organism.
 Alternative form of Gaea (“Greek goddess personifying the Earth”).
 Today is Earth Day, a day for observing the need to protect the Earth.

 Dutch Church Honors Avicii By Playing His Songs With Church Bells

-The Wikipedia article of the day for January 20, 2018 is Reg Pollard (general).
+The Wikipedia article of the day for April 22, 2018 is Gloucestershire Regiment.